olehhaidar/DeliveryAppSwift/README.md

 # DeliveryApp

 My first swift app.
-I've done during course swift in IT Step University.
+I've done during swift course in IT Step University.

 In this app I used:
+- Navigation
+- Autolayout
 - Realm
 - Alamofire
-- Autolayout
-- UITable
+- UITableView
 - JSON
 - Animations and gestures
 - LottieFiles
-- Navigations

 Screenshots: